gunboatsss/what-to-list-next/README.md

 A website for showing how many assets has Synthetix Perps listed, sorted by volume/market cap.
+Deployed on Vercel at https://what-to-list-next.vercel.app/

 # Running